-The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at December 31, 2011.
+The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at December 31, 2012.

-Subsidiaries are fully consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date when such control ceases.
+Subsidiaries are consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date when such control ceases.
 The financial statements of the subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.
-All intra-group balances, transactions, unrealised gains and losses resulting from intra-group transactions and dividends are eliminated in full.
+All intra-group balances, transactions, unrealized gains and losses resulting from intra-group transactions and dividends are eliminated in full

-Total comprehensive income within a subsidiary is attributed to the non-controlling interests even if that results in a deficit balance.
-Transactions with non-controlling interests are accounted for using the entity concept method whereby, transactions with non-controlling interests are accounted for as transactions with owners.
+Total comprehensive income within a subsidiary is attributed to the non-controlling interests even if it results in a deficit balance.